lapikit/lapikit.dev/docs/components/appbar.md

 ---
 head:
   title: appbar
-  description: 'Create a responsive application bar with Appbar.
-Density, sizes, position: everything is designed for Svelte and your modern UI.'
+  description: "Create a responsive application bar with Appbar.
+Density, sizes, position: everything is designed for Svelte and your modern UI."
 title: Appbar
 subtitle: Appbar component
 section: components